AleeshaK77/micro-prolog/README.md

 ### Backward Chaining

 The interpreter answers queries via **backward chaining**: rather than deriving all consequences of the knowledge base in advance, it starts from the desired goal and asks what facts or rule bodies would be sufficient to establish it.
+Backward chaining is a kind of AND/OR search — the OR part because any rule in the knowledge base whose head unifies with the current goal may be used to prove it, and the AND part because every conjunct in the body of the selected rule must be proved in turn (Russell & Norvig, 2010).

-For a goal $G$ and a rule $H \mathbin{:-} B_1, \ldots, B_k$ whose head unifies with $G$ under substitution $\theta$, the original goal is replaced by the instantiated body $B_1\theta, \ldots, B_k\theta$, and the solver recurses.
-The base case occurs when the goal list is empty, at which point the accumulated substitution constitutes a solution.
+The implementation follows the FOL-BC-Ask structure.
+For a goal $G$, *FOL-BC-Or* fetches all clauses whose right-hand side might unify with $G$, standardises their variables apart, and for each clause whose head does unify with $G$ under substitution $\theta$, passes the instantiated body to *FOL-BC-And*. *FOL-BC-And* proves each conjunct in sequence, threading the accumulated substitution forward through the conjunction.
+When the goal list is empty, the accumulated substitution constitutes a solution and is yielded; the solver backtracks and continues to yield further solutions on demand.

 This corresponds to **SLD-resolution** (Selective Linear Definite clause resolution) over the Horn-clause knowledge base.
 Generalized Modus Ponens — the lifted inference rule underlying backward chaining — is sound: every derivation it produces is a logical consequence of the knowledge base (Russell & Norvig, 2010).